provenance-io/provenance-docs/docs/learn/asset-lifecycle/03-markers.md

 investment funds, and others.
 The tokenization process helps to increase the liquidity of these assets, as well as making them more accessible to a wider range of investors.

-**Real World Assets** (RWA) refer to tangible or intangible assets that have value and can be traded, bought, or sold.
+**Real World Assets** (RWA) refers to tangible or intangible assets that have value and can be traded, bought, or sold.
 Examples of RWAs include:

 - Physical assets such as real estate, commodities, and personal property